-- A student's hairstyle, clothing, jewelry, and makeup should not distract others from learning. - Clothing with printed vulgarities and/or drug and alcohol-related themes are not acceptable. - Gang-related apparel as defined below-is not to be worn.
+1. A student's hairstyle, clothing, jewelry, and makeup should not distract others from learning.

+- 2. Clothing with printed vulgarities and/or drug and alcohol-related themes are not acceptable. - 3.
+Gang-related apparel, including bandannas or headbands, is not to be worn.

-• Skin-tight apparel, excessively baggy apparel, short shorts, bare midriffs, mini skirts, high heal shoes, and loose-fitting tank tops are not appropriate.
+4. Skin-tight apparel, excessively baggy apparel, short shorts, bare midriffs, mini skirts, and loose-fitting tank tops are not appropriate.

-• Students must wear shoes at all times.
-Students' sandals must have closed toes and back straps.
+5. Students must wear shoes at all times.

-• Although hats may be worn outdoors, students may not wear hats or sunglasses in any classroom.
+6. Although hats may be worn outdoors, students may not wear hats or sunglasses in any classroom.
+Baseball caps must be worn with the bill facing forward.